Paphos: Arts

-Paphos is known for its cultural and historical interests, including the Tomb of the Kings, Mosaics, castle and numerous churches, though it is also popular for its festivals and annual events.
+Paphos is known for its cultural and historical interests, including the Tombs of the Kings, Mosaics, castle and numerous churches, though it is also popular for its festivals and annual events.

 During September, Paphos holds an annual opera at the Paphos' Aphrodite Festival at the harbor.
 The castle serves as a backdrop and stage for the performance.
 Another annual event is Open Studios Cyprus which takes place during selected weekends in October.
 Selected artists open their studio doors to the general public and provide an informal environment to view and discuss the work with the artist.

 There are a number of privately owned galleries and exhibition spaces.
 Details and dates for the regular events can be found in the local English newspapers, such as Cyprus Weekly and Cyprus Monthly.
 Palia Ilektriki is an exhibition and conference space maintained by the Paphos Municipality.
 In the centre of the town, this converted plays host to both conferences and exhibitions throughout the year.
 In 2009, 2010, and 2011, Open Studios Cyprus used this location to launch the event with an Opening Art Exhibition.

 In 2012, Paphos won the title as European Capital of Culture 2017, under the Executive Direction of Ektor Tsatsoulis and the Artistic Director Spyros Pisinos.
 In 2013, Marios Joannou Elia became the artistic director of "Pafos 2017".
 Following the financial crisis on the island in 2013, Elia redesigned and recalculated the entire programme.

-Pafos 2017-European Capital of Culture

-Paphos held the title of the European Capital of Culture for the year 2017 alongside Aarhus, Denmark.
-This was a great opportunity for the town to evolve, develop and attract more tourists to discover the true beauty of Pafos.
-The few years before 2017 many improvements were made around town and everyone was preparing for the honorable title.
-It started off with the Opening Ceremony that gave the chance for many artistic people to shine such as modern and contemporary dance groups, the Music School of Pafos and last but not least Alkistis Protopsalti.
-During that year, multiple cultural events, such as the Europakonzert 2017 featuring the Berliner Philarmoniker and the famous Yamato Taiko Drum Ensemble performance, took place across the town of Paphos each month.
-The program had a huge diverse group of volunteers that contributed greatly on the events.
-Pafos after its magnificent Closing Ceremony in December 2017, where Giannis Kotsiras and Yasmin Levi have performed, has officially passed on the baton of the title of European Capital of Culture to Valletta in Malta and Leeuwarden in the Netherlands.